Guide To Sexual Assault: What Is It, Myths & What To Do

 Sexual assault is an issue that affects people everyday, all across the globe, resulting in anxiety, depression, and other symptoms related to PTSD.
 If you or someone you know has been a victim of sexual assault, reaching out should be your first step.

 Traumatic experiences like sexual assault do damage to the heart, mind, and body.
 Recovery takes time and support.
-In addition to seeking a licensed counselor, TheHopeLine’s Hope Coaches are available to to encourage you with God’s love.
+In addition to seeking a licensed counselor, our Hope Coaches are available to to encourage you, help you on your healing journey, support you in how to report your assault, and shower you with God’s love.
 God desires to fill you with purpose, value, love, and peace.
 He can release you from the shame felt by so many victims of sexual assault.